dan-k-k/Poker-GTO-Bot/README.md

 #### 1. Bootstrap Agent & Generate Initial Data

 Run the main training for ~100 episodes.
 This uses a heuristic to teach the agent basics and create the first dataset for the range predictor.

+*Note: You are able to pause training at any time with Ctrl + C; resume with the usual command.*

 ```Bash
 python -m trainingL1.train_L1